 How should I report my online trading income?

-Generally, if you’re purchasing securities as an investment, you should report the transactions on a capital account.
-On the other hand, if you’re buying and selling only with a view to making a profit, and you conduct yourself similarly to a trader or dealer in securities, your transactions should be reported as business income.
+Generally, if you’re purchasing Canadian securities (such as stocks) as an investment, you should report the transactions as capital gains or losses.
+On the other hand, if you’re buying and selling regularly to make a profit, your transactions should be reported as business income.
 For example, day-traders, who make all their trading transactions within the same day, should report transactions as business income.

 How to decide?
 Determine your pattern of trading.

 One or more of these factors on their own won’t necessarily determine how you should report your trading income.
-For example, the fact that you have a high volume of trades won’t mean you’re in business if your long-term intention is to build up a solid portfolio.
-On the other hand, a single transaction could be considered an adventure in the nature of trade, and therefore business income, especially if it was purely speculative and made in hopes of a quick profit.
-Collectively, however, they would reveal a pattern of activity that’s consistent with either an investment or trading intention.
+For example, the fact that you have a high volume of trades won’t mean you’re in business if your long-term intention is to build up your investment portfolio.
+On the other hand, a single transaction could be considered business income, especially if it was made in hopes of a quick profit.
+Collectively, however, this reveals a pattern of activity that’s consistent with either an investment or business intention.

 What else should I know before I decide?